Lucy Mair: Career

 Mair read Classics at Newnham College, Cambridge, graduating with a BA in 1923.
 In 1927 she joined the LSE, studying social anthropology under Bronisław Malinowski, and commenced ethnographic fieldwork in Uganda in 1931.
 At Malinowski's direction she spent her time in Uganda studying social change, returning to the UK in 1932 to submit her dissertation and receive her PhD.
+For her doctorate she did field research among the BaGanda people of Uganda, and in 1934 published her findings as An African People in the Twentieth Century, a title that encompassed her academic focus related to problems of change and development.
+She began lecturing at LSE the same year.
+After publishing An African People in the Twentieth Century (1934), Mair received another fellowship, from the International African Institute, for a field trip in the mandated territory of North Western Tanganyika (Tanzania) for 1936–1937.
+During that time she was also approached to work for the Chatham House Africa Research Survey.
+On the eve of World War II, her teaching covered "topics all central to British colonial strategy in the context of rival empires and anti-colonial resistance."

-She began lecturing at LSE the same year, but joined the Royal Institute for International Affairs with the outbreak of World War II.
+She later joined the Royal Institute for International Affairs with the outbreak of World War II.

 In 1943 she moved to the Ministry of Information, then at the war's end took a job training Australian administrators for work in Papua New Guinea.

 In 1946 Mair returned to LSE as reader in colonial administration, commencing a second readership (in applied anthropology) in 1952.
 In 1963 she became a professor, a post she held until retirement in 1968.
+According to one obituary, "Perhaps her best- known work in this field was on land tenure and local political organisation, which she rightly saw as factors which must be understood in detail before plans and programmes for change stand any hope of success.".

 In 1964 she was made president of Section N of the British Association for the Advancement of Science.
 She gave the 1967 Frazer Lecture at Cambridge University.